srenevey/orbital_propagator/README.md

-This orbital propagator computes the trajectory of a spacecraft in the two-body problem with perturbations from atmospheric drag (exponentional model or EarthGRAM), geopotential perturbations, third-body effects, and solar radiation pressure.
+This orbital propagator computes the trajectory and attitude of a spacecraft subject to various orbital perturbations.
+Currently supported are atmospheric drag (exponentional model or EarthGRAM), geopotential perturbations, third-body effects, solar radiation pressure, and magnetic perturbations.
 An example is provided in main.cpp and the documentation can be built by running `doxygen` from `doc`.

-Note: the propagator has not been validated.
+Note: the propagator is still a work in progress and has not been validated yet.
 The output might be inaccurate / incorrect.

 ## Downloading the required models